Darren Dunstan: Theatre and singing

 Dunstan is also a singer and has had success in musical theatre.
 He performed at Radio City Music Hall with the US National Tour of Pokémon Live! as Giovanni.
 Regional production credits of his include Assassins (John Wilkes Booth), Sweeney Todd: The Demon Barber of Fleet Street (Sweeney Todd), The Secret Garden (Dr. Neville Craven), and Godspell (Jesus).
 He had his Lincoln Center debut in Triumph of Love at the Kaplan Penthouse.

 He also has performed with the Boston Pops and Toronto Symphony Orchestra.
 He performs regularly as a singer/pianist at various New York cabaret venues.

 Education

 Dunstan studied music and theatre at The Boston Conservatory (Master of Musical Theatre) and University of Toronto (Bachelor of Music).

+Personal life

+Dunstan is openly gay; he and his husband, Jamie Cuthbert, were married in 2016.